F. W. de Klerk: Truth and Reconciliation Commission

-The TRC found de Klerk guilty of being an accessory to gross violations of human rights on the basis that as State President he had been told that P. W. Botha had authorized the bombing of Khotso House but had not revealed this information to the committee.
+The TRC found de Klerk guilty of being an accessory to gross violations of human rights on the basis that as State President he had been told that P. W. Botha had authorised the bombing of Khotso House but had not revealed this information to the committee.
 De Klerk challenged the TRC on this point, and it backed down.
-When the final TRC report was released in 2002, it made a more limited accusation: that de Klerk had failed to give full disclosure about events that took place during his presidency and that in view of his knowledge about the Khotso House bombing, his statement that none of his colleagues had authorized gross human rights abuses was "indefensible".
-In his later autobiography, De Klerk acknowledged that the TRC did significant damage to his public image.
+When the final TRC report was released in 2002, it made a more limited accusation: that de Klerk had failed to give full disclosure about events that took place during his presidency and that in view of his knowledge about the Khotso House bombing, his statement that none of his colleagues had authorised gross human rights abuses was "indefensible".
+In his later autobiography, de Klerk acknowledged that the TRC did significant damage to his public image.

 Later life

-In 1994, De Klerk was elected to the American Philosophical Society.
+In 1994, de Klerk was elected to the American Philosophical Society.

-In 1997, De Klerk was offered the Harper Fellowship at Yale Law School.
+In 1997, de Klerk was offered the Harper Fellowship at Yale Law School.
 He declined, citing protests at the university.
 De Klerk did, however, speak at Central Connecticut State University the day before his fellowship would have begun.

-In 1999, De Klerk and his wife of 38 years, Marike de Klerk, were divorced following the discovery of his affair with Elita Georgiades, then the wife of Tony Georgiades, a Greek shipping tycoon who had allegedly given de Klerk and the NP financial support.
-Soon after his divorce, De Klerk and Georgiades were married.
+In 1999, de Klerk and his wife of 38 years, Marike de Klerk, were divorced following the discovery of his affair with Elita Georgiades, then the wife of Tony Georgiades, a Greek shipping tycoon who had allegedly given de Klerk and the NP financial support.
+Soon after his divorce, de Klerk and Georgiades were married.
 His divorce and remarriage scandalised conservative South African opinion, especially among the Calvinist Afrikaners.
 In 1999, his autobiography, The Last Trek – A New Beginning, was published.
-In 2002, following the murder of his former wife, the manuscript of her own autobiography, A Place Where the Sun Shines Again, was submitted to de Klerk, who urged the publishers to suppress a chapter dealing with his infidelity.
+In 2002, following the murder of his former wife, the manuscript of her own autobiography, A Place Where the Sun Shines Again, was submitted to de Klerk, who urged the publishers to remove a chapter dealing with his infidelity.

-In 2000, De Klerk established the pro-peace FW de Klerk Foundation of which he was the chairman.
+In 2000, de Klerk established the pro-peace FW de Klerk Foundation of which he was the chairman.
 De Klerk was also chairman of the Global Leadership Foundation, headquartered in London, which he set up in 2004, an organisation which works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organisation composed of former heads of government and senior governmental and international organisation officials who work closely with heads of government on governance-related issues of concern to them.